jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 ####Get Meters
 * `getMeter(name)`
     Gets the value of the specified meter.
+    As meters convert their data to a value between 0 and 1, this will return a list of two values: `(0.45, '45 %')`

 ##Properties
 A compound widget that shows multiple CheckButtons linked to a dictionary.